 - Architectural Salvage yards who specialize in salvaging architectural wood and other elements from old houses.

 - Demolition sites are a great way to find reclaimed wood.
-Find homes or historical buildings that are on the list to be demolished.
-Contact the owner and ask for permission to search for reclaimed wood prior to demolition.
+Find old homes or historical buildings that are on the list to be demolished.
+Always contact the owner and ask for permission before searching a property for reclaimed wood prior to demolition.

-- Home Depot sells disassembled pallets and crates that can be used for your project.
+- Home Depot sells disassembled pallets and crates that can also be used for your project.

-Joanna Gaines gets excited on demo day when Chip finds shiplap hidden behind the sheet rock.
-She loves using shiplap to create an accent wall similar to the reclaimed bard wood.
+Joanna Gaines gets so excited when Chip finds shiplap hidden behind the sheetrock during demolition.
+She loves using shiplap to create accent walls similar to the reclaimed bard wood.
 Shiplap can be painted white, Joanna’s favorite color, or another color that goes with your design elements.

 I personally am not a fan of open shelving instead of using upper kitchen cabinets.
 I’m a fan of keeping my kitchen essentials behind closed doors.
 However, I am a fan of using open shelving to feature knick-knacks and other design elements.
 Would you be comfortable with open shelving in your kitchen?

 You can experiment with open shelving in other areas in your home.
-Shelves are an easy way to add design elements to a room.
+Shelves are an easy way to add farm house chic design elements to a room.
 Joanna would approve of these open shelves in the kitchen or bathroom.

 Pick Multipurpose Storage and Furniture Pieces